DovetailSoftware/sdk-docs/docfx_project/articles/installation-guide.md

 ## Upgrading from FCFL/COM

 FCFL/COM and the **fcSDK** can run side-by-side on the same computer.
-Each can be configured to run against the same or different Clarify™ database instances without issue.
+Each can be configured to run against the same or different Clarify&trade; database instances without issue.
 The **fcSDK** requires a few schema modifications in addition to those required by the FCFL/COM installation.
 Please read the [Schema Modification](#schema-modification) section later in this document for more information on what these extra requirements are.

 ## Installing the **fcSDK** using the Installation Package